7imrc/Arcade-Game/README.md

 The Udacity starter code for this project can be found at their [Github page](https://github.com/udacity/frontend-nanodegree-arcade-game).

 The collision engine used in this project was adapted from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection).

+## Further Development

+I plan to further develop the game by providing the following:

+* The ability to have player lives
+* Randomise the enemy bug speed
+* Introduce gems that can earn the player points